ADC

 Some NetScaler data features run on the underlying FreeBSD OS instead of on the NetScaler OS.
 Because of this reason, these features send traffic sourced from the NetScaler IP (NSIP) address instead of sourced from a SNIP address.
 Sourcing the data traffic from the NSIP address is not desirable if your setup has configurations to separate all management and data traffic.

-The following NetScaler data features run on the underlying FreeBSD OS and send traffic sourced from the NetScaler IP (NSIP) address:
+Some of the NetScaler data features that run on the underlying FreeBSD OS and send traffic sourced from the NetScaler IP (NSIP) address are:

 Before you begin

-Before configuring the NetScaler appliance to source NetScaler features related traffic from a SNIP address, note the following points:
+Before configuring NetScaler to source NetScaler features related traffic from a SNIP address, note the following points:

-Configure the NetScaler appliance to source scriptable monitors traffic from a SNIP address
+Configure NetScaler to source scriptable monitors traffic from a SNIP address

-- Bind the net profile to the load balancing services that are using scriptable monitors.
+• Bind the net profile to the load balancing services.

 To enable the Layer-2 parameter useNetprofileBSDtraffic by using the CLI: